-- Agreeing to limit non-agricultural use of land in an agricultural land easement. - Agreeing to cease agricultural activity on a wetland easement to protect the conservation value of the wetlands.
+- Limiting non-agricultural use of land in an ALE. - Ceasing agricultural activity on a WRE to protect the conservation value of the wetlands.

-Easement holders may lease the rights to undeveloped recreational uses like hiking, bird watching, hunting, and fishing.
+Easement holders may lease the rights to undeveloped recreational uses like hiking, bird watching, hunting and fishing.